Bloodlines - Preview

 Lacy contemplated for a moment on what to say, not sure what Abbi wanted to know.

 “Is he rude or polite?”

-“Oh, well, he doesn’t say enough for me to notice that, not really.
+“Oh, well, he doesn’t say enough for me to notice that not really.
 I suppose I can say he is polite because he’s never been rude.
 However, I don’t think he’s ever thanked me for a drink.
-Like I said, he’s very quiet.
+As I said, he’s very quiet.
 He only walks in, sits on the same stool,” Lacy pointed to the stool on the far end, “And he orders his shots.
 That’s it.
-He never holds conversation.”
+He never holds a conversation.”

 Abbi’s thoughts immediately turned to Tom.
 Is it possible?
 I shouldn’t get my hopes up.